astorm/pestle/docs/magento2-generate-ui.md

         @argument db_id_column What's the ID field for you model?
         [pulsestorm_gridexample_log_id]

-The `generate:ui:grid` command will automatically generate the UI Component XML needed to add a grid interface element for a standard Magento CRUD collection.
+The `magento2:generate:ui:grid` command will automatically generate the UI Component XML needed to add a grid interface element for a standard Magento CRUD collection.

 **Interactive Invocation**